-Use the first paragraph to provide context of what it is your pitching and to personalize the pitch by relating it to something the journalist has recently written about.
+Use the first paragraph to provide the context of what it is you’re pitching and to personalize the pitch by relating it to something the journalist has recently written about.

 It’s important that you know how to begin the pitch effectively and demonstrate that you are familiar with their work instead of being generic.

 In this example, we start the pitch by referencing a recent article that the journalist wrote, which is on the topic of this breaking news hook pitch.

 Use the next paragraph to start building your hook.
 Always support this with data points and links to other articles or research that supports your angle.

 In this example, our angle is built around how traditional banks are feeling the pressure of fintechs and how this is eroding their market share.
 We also support this with a relevant data point.